 Technophobia – fear of technology

 Risk Factors for Phobias

-- Traumatic life event: Pavlov in describing classical conditioning explained how an object or situation, when paired with an unpleasant stimulus can cause a person to carry over that unpleasantness to the once normal object or situation.
-For example, if one has a traumatic run-in with a dog at a young age, the person may grow to develop a phobia for dogs, (cynophobia).
-Or if a person was once trapped in a deathly snowstorm, he/she may develop a fear of snow, (chionophobia).
+- Traumatic life event: The Russian physiologist Ivan Pavlov, in describing classical conditioning, explained how an object or situation, when paired with an unpleasant stimulus, can cause a person to carry over that unpleasantness to the once normal object or situation.
+For example, if one has a traumatic run-in with a dog at a young age, the person may grow to develop a phobia for dogs (cynophobia).
+Or if a person was once trapped in a deadly snowstorm, he/she may develop a fear of snow (chionophobia).

 - Family: It seems phobias run in families.
 A person with an immediate family member who suffers from phobias is three times more likely to develop a phobia.

-Excerpts from The Anxiety Solution Series before and after treatment:
+Excerpts from The Anxiety Solution Series, demonstrating the condition before and after treatment:

-After practicing the tools learned in the Anxiety Solution Series, the Special Education Aid no longer had a fear of getting her blood pressure taken.
-She was able to successfully change the scary image in her imagination from one of fear, to one of humor:
+After practicing the tools learned in The Anxiety Solution Series, the special education aide no longer had a fear of getting her blood pressure taken.
+She was able to successfully change the scary image in her imagination, from one of fear to one of humor:

-“When I went to actually get my blood pressure taken… it made me laugh which made me relax.” – Special Education Aid
+“When I went to actually get my blood pressure taken… it made me laugh, which made me relax.” — Special Education Aide